moasda/audiopi/readme.md

 For my daugther I was looking for a simple device that she can play her audio stories or her music.
 She is almost 4 years old, so the interface have to be very simple and stable :).

 Features:
- - scan qr code to play you files
+ - scan qr code to play your music files or audio stories
- - creative design of the case
+ - creative (own) design of the case
  - sleeptimeer
  - (optional) streaming web radio or something else
- - (optional) no radiation through bluetooth or wlan
+ - (optional) no radiation through bluetooth or wlan (with RaspberryPi 2)

 ![AudioBox - Lion](images/overview_1.jpg)